danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Key Capabilities in Data Science Certificate
+    url:
+    date: '2024-11-12'
+    awarder: The University of British Columbia (UBC)
+    icon:
+    summary: |
+      Upon the completion of three courses of the Key Capabilities in Data Science program I was awarded a certificate.

+  - title: Introduction do Machine Learning
+    url:
+    date: '2024-11-12'
+    awarder: The University of British Columbia (UBC)
+    icon:
+    summary: |
+      An introduction to Machine Learning

   - title: Data Science Toolbox
     url:
     date: '2024-09-02'